Joyel-Shaju/exercises/201-lab-intro-to-kubernetes.md

 - `aws-iam-authenticator`
 - `docker`
 - `git`
-- `git bash`
 - `kubectl`
 - `python`
-- `PyCharm`

-This should have all been done for you in preparation for the course.
-However, should you get any missing command errors whilst following this guide, please first double check the command you have entered and then speak to one of the instructors.
+Should you get any missing command errors whilst following this guide, please first double check the command you have entered and then speak to one of the instructors.